Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 **In the water cycle:**
 1. Higher temperatures from greenhouse effect.
 This increases evaporation.
 With more atmospheric water, more clouds are likely to form.
 This increases the albedo effect, reducing the amount of sunlight that is reflected as long-wave radiaion.
 This lowers temperaturs and evaporation.
 2. A rainfall event may occur.
-This increases the amount of infiltration and percola
+This increases the amount of infiltration and percolation into groundwater stores.
+The water table rises with more water.
+This increases overland flow, until the water level lowers.
+This lowers the amount of water in aquifers.

+**In the water cycle:**
+1. Increased atm CO2 emissions.
+This increases the amount of CO2 in the atmosphere.
+The CO2 available to plants increases, causing **carbon fertilisation**.
+Plants thus absorb more carbon from the atm.
+This lowers the atm CO2 concentration.

 ## Human impacts on the carbon cycle